Best Email Clients for 2026

 Spike calls itself a "unified team collaboration tool," which is corporate speak for "we want to be your everything app."
 It handles email, instant messaging, notes, and video meetings in one interface.
 The goal is reducing app-switching fatigue.
 Instead of bouncing between Gmail, Slack, Notion, and Zoom, you do it all in Spike.

 The conversational email view strips away all the "Dear [Name]" formality and shows just the message content, like a chat.
 When you're going back and forth with someone, this is way cleaner than traditional threaded email.
 But when you need formal email for clients or external contacts, you can still send traditional formatted emails.
-It's context-aware.

-Best for: Small businesses consolidating multiple tools.
-Teams tired of switching between email, Slack, and other apps.
-Support teams managing shared inboxes.
+Small businesses (5-20 people) consolidating multiple tools into one platform.
+Teams tired of switching between email, Slack, and other apps constantly.
+Support teams managing shared inboxes like support@ or hello@.
 Startups that want one collaboration hub instead of five subscriptions.
-Solo users can use it, but the value is in team features.
+Remote teams that mix email with instant messaging throughout the day.

 Spike logo